ShowShark Server Features

 • Password-based authentication with device name and device identifier tracking

-• Per-IP authentication throttling with escalating delays (1s, 2s, 4s, 8s cap) on failed login attempts, auto-expiring after 15 minutes
+• Per-IP authentication throttling with escalating delays (1s to 8s) on failed login attempts, auto-expiring after 15 minutes

 • Session management with per-connection tracking